valentinGarcia-gh/ReadMe-Generator/README.md

 ## Description

-    This project asks the user a series of questions and takes the answers and makes a read me for them
+    This project asks the user a series of questions and then takes those answers and generates a read me

 ## Installation

-    Install inquirer package from npm and you should then be able to just run this in node
+    Install the inquirer package from npm and you should then be able to run in node

 ## UsageInformation

-    run index.js in node and answer the questions asked.
+    Run index.js in node and answer the questions asked

 ## Contributions

     Any suggestions are welcome.
-Clone or pull request and open an issue for any big changes.
+Clone or pull this repo and build on it to make it better

 ## TestInstructions

     Please do not commit to main.
-Create a branch and test your changes.
-Have fun
+Create a branch and have fun

 ## Questions

-    // undefined
 Any questions?
-Please feel free to follow me on GitHub https://github.com/valentinGarcia-gh
+Please feel free to follow me on GitHub
+    https://github.com/valentinGarcia-gh

-    Or drop me a message via email @ vgarcia0587@icloud.com
+Or drop me a message via email @
+    vgarcia0587@icloud.com